 If an allegation is found to be false or unsustainable, the suspended employee should be fully informed about that.
-It is recommended that additional support for that employee be considered at that time; the employee may experience apprehension about returning to the workplace, particularly if the allegations were widely known.
+Consider additional support for that employee; they may feel apprehensive about returning to the workplace, particularly if the allegations were widely known.

-An employee who raises a personal grievance in relation to a suspension may be determined to have suffered an unjustified disadvantage in his or her employment if that suspension was substantively unjustified, or the employee was suspended in a procedurally unfair manner.
+An employee who raises a personal grievance in relation to a suspension may be determined to have suffered an unjustified disadvantage in their employment, if that suspension was substantively unjustified or occurred in a procedurally unfair manner.